+- address (string): An IP address:port on which this plugin will listen. - signer: Optional TOML subsection.
+Section name consists of a signer name, underscore, and numeric version of the key. - hmac_key (string): The hash key used to sign the message.

-- Name (string): Each ProcessInput must have a name defined for logging purposes.
-The messages will be tagged with name.stdout or name.stderr in the ProcessInputName field of the heka message. - Command (map[uint]cmd_config): The command is a structure that contains the full path to the binary, command line arguments, optional environment variables and an optional working directory.
-See the cmd_config definition below.
-ProcessInput expects the commands to be indexed by integers starting with 0. - ticker_interval (uint): The number of seconds to wait between runnning command.
-Defaults to 15.
-A ticker_interval of 0 indicates that the command is run once. - stdout (bool): Capture stdout from command.
-Defaults to true. - stderr (bool): Capture stderr from command.
-Defaults to false. - decoder (string): Name of the decoder instance to send messages to.
-Default is to inject messages back into the main heka router. - parser_type (string): - token splits the log on a byte delimiter (default). - regexp splits the log on a regexp delimiter. - delimiter (string): Only used for token or regexp parsers.
+- decoder (string): A ProtobufDecoder instance must be specified for the message.proto parser.
+Use of a decoder is optional for token and regexp parsers; if no decoder is specified the raw input data is available in the Heka message payload. - parser_type (string): - token splits the stream on a byte delimiter. - regexp splits the stream on a regexp delimiter. - message.proto splits the stream on protobuf message boundaries. - delimiter (string): Only used for token or regexp parsers.
 Character or regexp delimiter used by the parser (default "\n").
 For the regexp delimiter a single capture group can be specified to preserve the delimiter (or part of the delimiter).
-The capture will be added to the start or end of the log line depending on the delimiter_location configuration.
-Note: when a start delimiter is used the last line in the file will not be processed (since the next record defines its end) until the log is rolled. - delimiter_location (string): Only used for regexp parsers. - start the regexp delimiter occurs at the start of a log line. - end the regexp delimiter occurs at the end of the log line (default). - timeout (uint): Timeout in seconds before any one of the commands in the chain is terminated. - trim (bool): Trim a single trailing newline character if one exists.
-Default is true.
+The capture will be added to the start or end of the message depending on the delimiter_location configuration. - delimiter_location (string): Only used for regexp parsers. - start the regexp delimiter occurs at the start of the message. - end the regexp delimiter occurs at the end of the message (default).